francescini/laughing-waffle/README.md

 ## 7. Safety Case Development
 A safety case is a structured argument, supported by evidence, that a system is safe for a specific application in a specific environment.

+An example safety case for an LLM is [here]

-Application to LLMs:
+### Application

-Develop Safety Cases: Create safety cases for different use scenarios of LLMs, such as customer service, medical advice, or content moderation.
+* Develop Safety Cases: Create safety cases for different use scenarios of LLMs, such as customer service, medical advice, or content moderation.
-Evidence Collection: Gather evidence from testing, validation, and operational data to support safety claims.
+* Evidence Collection: Gather evidence from testing, validation, and operational data to support safety claims.
-Continuous Evaluation: Regularly update the safety case as new data and insights are gained from LLM deployment and use.
+* Continuous Evaluation: Regularly update the safety case as new data and insights are gained from LLM deployment and use.

 ## License